otoolep/questdb.io/docs/faq.md

 The difference in favour of JAVA will be the hotspot.
 It uses stats to optimise assembly whereas in C, all optimisation will be entirely manual and.
 In the vast majority of cases, the hotspot will optimise better because it is very aggressive.

 Performance aside, java has better tooling, which leads to faster dev process and better tested code.
-It also makes packaging easy since the same binary can be used across platforms whereas C languages would require individual packages.
+W It also makes packaging easy since the same binary can be used across platforms whereas C languages would require individual packages.
 Installation is also simplified: unzip and run.